ito-takuya/ito-takuya.github.io/_pages/about.md

 ---
 I am a postdoctoral researcher at Yale University School of Medicine, working primarily with John Murray.
 I was previously a PhD student at Rutgers University with Michael Cole.

-My mother is from Hong Kong and my father is from Sapporo, Japan.
-I am from New York City.

 [My CV](https://drive.google.com/file/d/1cLgXEmyrlHZD2wCkNwL7Ih574o6ubtcQ/view?usp=sharing)

 ### Research Interest